cldeluna/unified_arp/README.md

 - **Less Batteries-Included**: Requires more manual setup for common features

 ### When to Use Solara
-- Building complex, production-grade applications
+- Building complex, production-grade applications, which require lots of "state" management
 - Need for custom UI components
 - Performance is a critical requirement
 - You're comfortable with React-like components

 ### When to Use Streamlit
-- Quick prototypes and MVPs
+- Quick prototypes
 - Simpler applications with standard UI components
 - When development speed is more important than customization
-- When you want access to a larger ecosystem of components
+- When you want access to a larger ecosystem of components and support

-## Troubleshooting

-- **No namespaces found**: Verify your SuzieQ server is running and accessible
-- **Connection errors**: Check your `.env` file for correct API credentials
-- **UI issues**: Clear your browser cache if the UI doesn't update

 ## License